-Fortunately, most back pain does ease with rest and over-the-counter pain relievers.
+Fortunately, lower back pain relief can be found most of the time with rest and over-the-counter medication.
 Some people can benefit from applying cold compresses or ice for 20 minutes, several times a day.
-Use a pad of some kind, though, between the cold source and your skin.
+Use a pad of some kind between the cold source and your skin.

-“Our spine management program is truly comprehensive,” he said.
+“Our spine management program is truly comprehensive,” said Junker.
 “We focus on not just giving pills and injections but treating the whole person.
 There is a psychological component, as well, because of stress that goes along with pain.
 We’re one of the rare programs integrating that issue.”

-- Starts with conservative treatments such as medications, rest, rehab and/or therapy.
+- Starts with conservative back pain treatments such as medications, rest, rehab and/or therapy.

 - Includes neurolytic blocks, often used to treat cancer pain for people who are in their end stage of life.

 - Diagnostic injections of nerves to pinpoint where pain is coming from.